 How to Release the Golf Club Correctly: Practical Guide with Actionable Drills

-How many times have you played golf and heard the following statements… “I never released it.”, “My hands were late”, “I released it too early”.
+How many times have you played golf and heard the following statements: “I never released it,” “My hands were late,” “I released it too early”?

-The good news is that once you get the feeling and the concept of the release down, it’s much easier to repeat it.
+The release is an area of the game where amateur golfers struggle.
+Once you get the feeling and the concept of the release down, it’s much easier to repeat it.

 Releasing the Golf Club (Key Takeaways)